pypa/cibuildwheel/docs/options.md

 ### `CIBW_TEST_SOURCES` {: #test-sources}
-> Files and folders from the source tree that must be copied into the test environment before running the tests.
+> Files and folders from the source tree that are copied into an isolated tree before running the tests

 A space-separated list of files and folders, relative to the root of the project, required for running the tests.
 If specified, these files and folders